estuary/flow/README.md

 Flow mixes a variety of architectural techniques to achieve great throughput without adding latency:

--   Optimistic pipelining, using the natural back-pressure of systems to which data is committed.
+-   Optimistic pipelining, using the natural back-pressure of systems to which data is committed
--   Leveraging `reduce` annotations to group collection documents by-key wherever possible, in memory, before writing them out.
+-   Leveraging `reduce` annotations to group collection documents by-key wherever possible, in memory, before writing them out
 -   Co-locating derivation states (_registers_) with derivation compute: registers live in an embedded RocksDB that's replicated for durability and machine re-assignment.
     They update in memory and only write out at transaction boundaries.
--   Vectorizing the work done in external and even process-internal RPCs.
+-   Vectorizing the work done in external Remote Procedure Calls (RPCs) and even process-internal operations.
 -   Marrying the development velocity of Go with the raw performance of Rust, using a zero-copy [CGO service channel](https://github.com/estuary/flow/commit/0fc0ff83fc5c58e01a09a053419f811d4460776e).